 Welcome to my Jacqui the Cat Mysteries page!
-Books One, Two and Three are now up on Amazon.
+Books One through Four are now up on Amazon.
 If you’d like a sample, I’ve posted an excerpt from Chapter 1 of Prowl at the bottom of this page.

 “This cozy mystery is all sorts of adorable” ~ 4 Star Review from Jessie G Books